 to Coordinated Monostatic.

+The BW field is set to a non-zero value, in which ‘one’ indicates the channel over which in the sounding phase, a Monostatic PPDU is transmitted if the Sensing Type is set to Coordinated Monostatic with the Monostatic Sounding Mode field set to 0.
+The BW field is set to all ‘zeros’ if the Sensing Type is set to Coordinated Monostatic with the Monostatic Sounding Mode field set to 0 to indicate that in the sounding phase a Monostatic PPDU is transmitted solely on the primary channel.
+The BW field is reserved if the Sensing Type is set to Coordinated Bistatic or Coordinated Monostatic with the Monostatic Sounding Mode field set to1.

 TGbf editor: please modify the text in subclause 11.55.3.6.2.3 in 802.11bf D2.1 as follows

-— In the sounding phase, sensing responders shall start to send one or more DMG monostatic sensing PPDUs in parallel no later than a SIFS after the last DMG Sensing Response frame.
+— In the sounding phase over single channel, sensing responders shall start to send one or more DMG monostatic sensing PPDUs in parallel on the primary channel no later than a SIFS after the last DMG Sensing Response frame.
 DMG monostatic sensing PPDUs transmitted by each sensing responder shall be separated by a SBIFS.
 If the Sensing Exchange SN field of the TDD Beamforming Information field in the DMG Sensing Request frame is equal to 1, the DMG monostatic sensing PPDUs transmitted by each sensing responder shall cover the number of transmitting AWV indicated by the Number TX Beams Per Exchange field and the times of repetition indicated by the Repeat Per Exchange field within the DMG Sensing Scheduling subelement within the DMG Sensing Measurement Session element.
 The duration of the transmission of the DMG monostatic sensing PPDUs including the SBIFS shall be equal to the Sounding Duration field within the DMG Sensing Measurement Exchange Duration element delivered by the sensing responder in the DMG Sensing Measurement Response frame.
 If the Sensing Exchange SN field of the TDD Beamforming Information field within the DMG Sensing Request frame is set to i (i > 1), the DMG monostatic sensing PPDUs shall cover the number of transmitting AWV indicated by the Num of TX Beams in Exchange field and the times of repetition indicated by the Num of Repeat in Exchange field within the TDD Beamforming Information field of the DMG Sensing Request frame with Sensing Exchange SN field set to i - 1.
 The duration of the transmission of the DMG monostatic sensing PPDUs including the SBIFS shall be equal to the Sounding Duration field of the DMG Sensing Response frame of the DMG sensing measurement exchange with the Sensing Exchange SN field set to i - 1.

 …

-Figure 11-75o—Coordinated monostatic DMG sensing measurement exchanges, parallel sounding mode
+Figure 11-75o(a)—Coordinated monostatic DMG sensing measurement exchanges, parallel sounding mode over single channel

-Figure 11-75o (Coordinated monostatic DMG sensing measurement exchanges, parallel sounding mode) gives an example of two parallel coordinated monostatic DMG sensing measurement exchanges.
+Figure 11-75o (a) (Coordinated monostatic DMG sensing measurement exchanges, parallel sounding mode over single channel) gives an example of two parallel coordinated monostatic DMG sensing measurement exchanges.
 The PCP/AP is the sensing initiator and the two non-AP STAs (STA A and STA B) are sensing responders.
 The SP is not used and the measurement results need to be reported.
 In the DMG sensing measurement session phase, STA A and STA B deliver the Sounding Duration 0a, Report Duration 0a, Sounding Duration 0b, and Report Duration 0b of the first DMG sensing measurement exchange to the sensing initiator by the DMG Sensing Measurement Exchange Duration element within the DMG Sensing Measurement Response frames.

 TGbf editor: please modify the text in the paragraph of P183L32 in subclause 11.55.3.6.2.3 in 802.11bf D2.1 as follows